qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

   mode and tolerance on a layer basis (see figure_edit_snapping_).
 If you need to edit a layer and snap its vertices to another, ensure the target layer is checked and increase the snapping tolerance to a higher value.
-  Furthermore, snapping will not occur to a layer that is not checked in the snapping options dialog.
+  Snapping will not occur to a layer that is not checked in the snapping options dialog.

 As for snapping mode, you can select between ``To vertex``, ``To segment``, and